vcon-dev/draft-howe-vcon-lawful-purpose/draft-howe-vcon-lawful-purpose.md

 3. Check external system lawful purpose status via API calls
 4. Log proof verification results for audit purposes

-# SCITT Transparency Integration
+# Transparency Service Integration

 ## Ledger Services

-The optional `ledger` field enables integration with SCITT (Supply Chain Integrity, Transparency, and Trust) transparency services for audit trails.
+The optional `ledger` field enables integration with external transparency services for audit trails.
+The `ledger` object's `type` field specifies the protocol to be used.

-When present, the ledger URL MUST:
+When the `ledger` object is present and its `type` is "scitt", the `url` field MUST:

-- Reference a SCITT Transparency Service implementing SCRAPI [I-D.draft-ietf-scitt-scrapi-05]
+- Reference a SCITT (Supply Chain Integrity, Transparency, and Trust) Transparency Service implementing SCRAPI [I-D.draft-ietf-scitt-scrapi-05]
 - Provide cryptographic receipts for state changes
 - Support status queries and updates
 - Implement appropriate access controls and privacy protections

+Other transparency service types may be used if they are registered with IANA.
+The documentation for each registered type must specify the necessary protocols and interaction models.

 ## Ledger Integration Requirements